 - identify the FHT accredited course provider you are complaining about

-- provide sufficient details so that both FHT and the accredited course provider concerned can understand the nature of the complaint and respond accordingly
+- provide sufficient details so that the FHT can understand the nature of the complaint and respond accordingly

 - provide any information requested by the FHT pertaining to the complaint.

 How long will it take?

 The FHT understands that making a complaint can be stressful.
 The FHT will endeavour to consider the case in a timely manner and update the complainant and thecourse provider at each stage.
 This will include:

 - confirmation of receipt of the complaint by the FHT

 - regular updates on information received by the FHT during the investigation